-For students in Bc. single subject studies, and Bc. double subject studies, who began their studies in 2015 or later, these are the standards:
+For students in Bc. single subject studies, and Bc. double subject studies, who began their studies in 2015 or later and also students who study as "major" (hlavní studijní plán), these are the standards:

-These are minimum figures and include footnotes, endnotes and bibliography.
-They do not include the title pages, table of contents, acknowledgments and appendices.
+This is a minimum figure and includes footnotes, endnotes and bibliography.
+It does not include the title pages, table of contents, acknowledgments and appendices.

 Students are encouraged to ask for clarification if they are unsure and seek guidance on variances from these norms.

 The regular length of this programme of studies is six semesters.
 Therefore, you should primarily devote the sixth semester to writing the Bachelor's Diploma Thesis.
 However, the process of writing must be preceded by extensive research and preparation.
 You should manage the research by the end of the semester prior to the last one, i.e. the fifth one.